dchekanov/orm/README.md

 // Init ORM, tell it where to fetch model definitions from
-// generateId option can be provided to generate ids in the app (example: shortid.generate) orm.setup({modulesDir: './models'}).then(async () => {
+// generateId option can be provided to generate ids in the app (example: shortid.generate)
+// supply defaultPoolMaxConnections to specify the max connection limit for the default pool (defaults to 10) orm.setup({modulesDir: './models'}).then(async () => {
   // discovered modules can be accessed via orm.models const {Hat, Person} = orm.models;